GhostyIs1337/ascaldera-login/README.md

-# ascaldera-storage-grabber
+# ascaldera-log
-Program that automatically exports data to the CSV file format, so you don't have to!
+Program that logs you into our 2Cript Remote account console.